Arceuthobium apachecum: Ecology

 Infection by A. apachecum reduces the longevity and fecundity of Southwestern white pines, and heavily infected trees show mortality rates more than 30 times higher than uninfected trees.
 As with many dwarf mistletoes, A. apachecum sometimes induces abnormal growth, including witch's brooms, on its hosts.
 The brooms induced by A. apachecum are typically spherical and not systemic throughout the host.
 Broom formation caused by A. apachecum reportedly occurs more frequently at higher elevations.
 The formation of brooms is detrimental to the health of the host tree but also provide important habitat for small mammals and birds.

 Associations between A. apachecum and animals are poorly understood, although they are likely insect pollinated, as are many members of the genus.
 Dwarf mistletoes in general are known to be an important food source for larvae of some butterflies, including species of hairstreaks.

 In an example of hyperparasitism, two species of fungi have been documented infecting A. apachecum: Colletotrichum gloeosporioides and Cylindrocarpon gillii.
 Neither fungus is obligate on A. apachecum, although the latter species only parasitizes dwarf mistletoes.
 Infection by C. gloeosporioides is characterized by small black lesions on the shoots and fruits of mistletoe plants, eventually causing dieback.
 Infection by C. gillii is characterized by yellowish-white lesions on mistletoe shoots, erupting in white masses of spores.
 Both species act as natural biocontrol agents of dwarf mistletoes.

 Conservation

 A. apachecum is listed as a vulnerable species globally and in the United States.
 In 1975, it was listed under the Endangered Species Act of 1973, although it was later delisted owing to a better understanding of its rarity.
-NatureServe lists this species as imperiled in Arizona, largely due to threats to Southwesten white pine by white pine blister rust, large wildfires, and severe drought.
+NatureServe lists this species as imperiled in Arizona, largely due to threats to Southwestern white pine by white pine blister rust, large wildfires, and severe drought.